Every once in a while my heart is warmed by random acts of kindness. Here is one you may have seen.

 A woman had been at the grocery store – a cart full of food at the checkout – when she realized she didn’t have her wallet.
 She apologized to the cashier and asked them to keep her cart to the side while she quickly ran home.
 Upon returning she found her food bagged and paid for with the simple explanation that the customer behind her had asked if she could pay for the groceries.

 While this woman was not lying on the side of the road asking for help, she was in need.
 The good Samaritan ministered to the man in need, he showed him kindness and compassion.
 He did not stop to consider how the man got himself into his predicament, nor did he assume he was suffering because of his own foolish decisions.
 He was kind simply because it mattered.

 What are we teaching our families?

-Here are some ideas to consider as a way to practice more kindness.
-It may not be paying for a load of groceries, but the little things teach important values.
+Practice more kindness may not be paying for a load of groceries, but the little things teach important values.

-- Make kindness for others a priority.
+1. Make kindness for others a priority.
 Instead of saying your happiness is most important – say it is more important to be kind.

-- Teach our children to address others respectfully, even when they are tired or grumpy.
+2. Teach our children to address others respectfully, even when they are tired or grumpy.

-- At dinner role play with the family.
+4. At dinner role play with the family.
 Make up an ethical dilemma and discuss how the best way to react might be.

-- Talk with your family about the uncaring acts that bombard us on various forms of media.
+5. Talk with your family about the uncaring acts that bombard us on various forms of media.
 Discuss justice and injustice.

-- Encourage kindness for those who are vulnerable.
+7. Encourage kindness for those who are vulnerable.
 Share ideas for comforting someone who has been teased or bullied, and then set the example by doing the same with those you interact with.

 Small and Simple Things